grpc/grpc.io/content/en/docs/guides/health-checking.md

   - If a healthy service becomes unhealthy the client will no longer send requests for that service
   - The calls will resume if the service later becomes healthy
-  - Some load balancing policies can choose to disable health checking is it the feature does not make sense with the policy (e.g. `pick_first` does this)
+  - Some load balancing policies can choose to disable health checking if the feature does not make sense with the policy (e.g. `pick_first` does this)

 More specifically the state of the subchannel (that represents the physical